15.3 Cost Sharing Policy

 - salary dollars above a regulatory cap, e.g., NIH

-- salary dollars for effort above 90% (95% for Research Faculty) for those faculty with an appointment of less than 12 months
+- salary dollars for effort above 90% (95% for Research Faculty) for summer salary for those faculty with an appointment of less than 12 months

 - University facilities such as laboratory space.
 PIs should take care in preparing proposals for sponsored agreements not to commit use of facilities as cost sharing, but rather to characterize the facilities as "available for the performance of the sponsored agreement at no direct cost to the project."